What Is Personal Branding: 4 Ways To Leverage It To Become A Remarkable Leader

 - His academy reiterates his brand message

-Real Leaders considered him one of the top 50 keynote speakers globally, and his success as an author simply reiterates this fact.
+Real Leaders considered him one of the top 50 keynote speakers globally, and his success as an author simply reiterates this fact and his ability to establish credibility.
 Maxwell’s brand focuses on the tagline, become the leader you were born to be.
 His blog posts underscore this brand, which Maxwell is the center of.

 How To Leverage Personal Branding To Your Benefit

 Be gracious with yourself as you work through these steps.
-Personal branding is ever-evolving, and it can be challenging to grasp in the beginning stages.
+Personal branding is ever-evolving and can be challenging to grasp in the initial stages.
 Take your time and remember that growth is a process, but learning is continual.

 1. Articulate What You What To Be Known For